wunderwuzzi23/blog/content/posts/2024/llm-apps-automatic-tool-invocations.md

 * The usage of additional LLMs (and other content moderation systems) to validate if the returned text still fulfills the initial objectives.
 This is actually something OpenAI might be doing now, since some mitigations were observed recently.
 * A bit of a segue, Microsoft has [Azure Purview](https://techcommunity.microsoft.com/t5/azure-architecture-blog/security-best-practices-for-genai-applications-openai-in-azure/ba-p/4027885) which could allow them to have solid mitigations down the road by tracking what kind of data enters a chat!

-Finally, one thing to keep in mind... intuation tells me, that as capabilities of language models increase, so will the bypass capabilities.
+Finally, one thing to keep in mind... intuition tells me, that as capabilities of language models increase, so will the bypass capabilities.

 ## Conclusion